Logarithmic double ramification cycles

 The boundary strata of $\oM_{g,n}$ are indexed by \emph{stable graphs} $\Gamma$: decorated graphs (with possible loops and multi-edges) describing the topological type of the generic stable curve $(C, x_1, \ldots, x_n)$ parameterized by the strata.
 For the precise definition of a stable graph, we refer the reader to \cite[Appendix A]{GraberPandharipande}.
 See Figure \ref{fig:stablegraph} for an illustration.

-The stacky fan $\Sigma_{\oM_{g,n}}$ is constructed from cones\footnote{For us, cones are always rational polyhedral. } associated to stable graphs.
-For stable graph $\Gamma$ with edge set $E(\Gamma)$, the associated cone $\sigma_\Gamma$ is defined by
+The cone stack $\Sigma_{\oM_{g,n}}$ is constructed from cones\footnote{We follow the definition of \cite[\S 2.1]{ACP}: cones are always strongly convex, rational polyhedral, and generate the vector space spanned by their ambient lattice.
+See Section \ref{conedefs} for a careful discussion.} associated to stable graphs.
+For a stable graph $\Gamma$ with edge set $E(\Gamma)$, the associated cone $\sigma_\Gamma$ is defined by

 An element of $\sigma_\Gamma$ is an assignment of nonnegative lengths $\ell(e)$ to the edges $e$ of the graph $\Gamma$.